Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 25 Mar 2010: Appeals Commissioner

-Jerry McKenna worked for over 30 years as a lawyer with the Alberta Justice Department in the Civil Law Branch.
-During this time he practiced in both solicitor and advocacy positions.
-His practice included the giving of advice to, and appearing before, a number of administrative tribunals, in the areas of expropriation, education and policing law, and had many appearances before the courts in Alberta.
-He was most recently involved in the planning and development of large infrastructure projects throughout the province.
-Jerry has served in volunteer positions in a number of social service, health and community development agencies in Edmonton.
+Jerry McKenna worked for a number of years as a lawyer with the Alberta Justice Department in the Civil Law Branch, in solicitor, advocacy and management positions.
+His practice included the giving of advice to, and appearing before, a number of administrative tribunals, in the areas of expropriation, education and policing law.
+He was also involved in the planning and development of large infrastructure projects.
+Jerry has also been an active volunteer, serving in various positions at a number of organizations in Edmonton.

 Paul Paquette